neural-maze/blog/content/posts/202404-llm-chess-arena/index.md

 As defined in the documentation:

-> "Cutting-edge framework for orchestrating role-playing, autonomous AI agents.
+> Cutting-edge framework for orchestrating role-playing, autonomous AI agents.
-By fostering collaborative intelligence, CrewAI empowers agents to work together seamlessly, tackling complex tasks"
+By fostering collaborative intelligence, CrewAI empowers agents to work together seamlessly, tackling complex tasks

-So, as you can imagine, CrewAI is the right tool if you want to deal with ["multi-agentic patterns"](https://www.youtube.com/watch?v=sal78ACtGTc&ab_channel=SequoiaCapital) ( drawing inspiration from Andrew Ng's video on agentic patterns).
+So, as you can imagine, CrewAI is the right tool if you want to deal with [multi-agentic patterns](https://www.youtube.com/watch?v=sal78ACtGTc&ab_channel=SequoiaCapital) ( drawing inspiration from Andrew Ng's video on agentic patterns).

-One **(huge)** advantage of CrewAI over other multi-agent frameworks (e.g. Autogen, ChatDev) is its simplicity.
+One **(huge)** advantage of CrewAI over other multi-agent frameworks (e.g. [Autogen](https://microsoft.github.io/autogen/), [ChatDev](https://github.com/OpenBMB/ChatDev)) is its simplicity.
-To start creating your own crews, you just need to understand three key concepts, namely [Agent](https://docs.crewai.com/core-concepts/Agents/), [Task](https://docs.crewai.com/core-concepts/Tasks/) and [Tool](https://docs.crewai.com/core-concepts/Tools/).
+To start creating your own **crews**, you just need to understand three key concepts, namely [Agent](https://docs.crewai.com/core-concepts/Agents/), [Task](https://docs.crewai.com/core-concepts/Tasks/) and [Tool](https://docs.crewai.com/core-concepts/Tools/).

 To make it easier for you, I have created the following simplified diagram 👇

 ![Alt text][image-2]

-So, as you can see, our "crew" is made of three different agents (represented by the cute robots 🤖) which are assigned to a specific task.
-To achieve each of the tasks goals, the agents may (although they may not) need to use some specific tools (e.g. a web scrapper, a search engine, a markdown formatter ... you get the idea) and collaborate with each other (maybe one agent is waiting for another agent's analysis or two agents need to discuss a topic from different points of views) to show the user the final output.
+The **crew** above consists of three agents, each represented by the orange robots 🤖.
+As you can see, each agent is assigned to a task.
+In order to accomplish their respective goals, these agents may require the use of specific tools (such as a web scraper, a search engine, a markdown formatter, etc.) and collaborate with one another.
+This collaboration could involve waiting for another agent's analysis or engaging in discussions from different perspectives.
+**Ultimately, their collective efforts aim to present the user with the final output.**

 Easy, right?
 At least the high level description 😂

 Now that you know the basics of CrewAI, let me detail the "problem" I wanted to solve in this article (although it is pretty clear from the title).

-What if we ask CrewAI to settle, once and for all, which IDE is better for Python programming: PyCharm or VS Code?
+**How about asking CrewAI to settle, once and for all, which IDE is better for programming in Python: PyCharm or VS Code?**

-Let's reframe this problem into CrewAI!
+Let's approach this problem from a multi-agent perspective!

 ## Agents 🤖

-As I told you before, one of the core concepts in CrewAI is the concept of Agent.
-For this application, I've defined 3 different agents.
+As I said before, one of the central concepts in CrewAI is the concept of Agent.
+For this application, we're going to define 3 agents.

 ### PyCharm Agent

-Our first agent has one clear goal: **conducting a thorough research on why PyCharm is a better IDE than VS Code**
+Our first agent has a clear goal: **to conduct a thorough investigation into why PyCharm is a better IDE than VS Code**

 As you can see below, it's very easy to define an Agent in CrewAI.
-We just need to provide a **role**, a **goal** , a **list of tools** the agent can use (more on this later) and a **backstory**.
+We just need to provide a **role**, a **goal** , a **list of tools** that the agent can use (more on this later) and a **backstory**.

-We can also set the `verbose` to `True` if you want to follow the agentic flow.
+We can also set the `verbose` to `True` if you want to follow the application logs.

 ```python
 def pycharm_agent():